efornara/frt/doc/Usage.md

 Here is a description of the architecture tags:

 - *pi1* and *pi2*.
-The pi1 versions are compatible with the Pi Zero and the first generation of Raspberry Pis.
-If you plan to publish your game and the game is simple enough, you should probably use these versions even if you have a faster Raspberry Pi.
-If your game is too heavy to run on an older Raspberry Pi, you might as well use the pi2 versions.
+The pi1 versions are compatible with the Pi Zero and the first generation of Pis.
+If you plan to publish your game and the game is simple enough, you should probably use these versions even if you have a faster Pi.
+If your game is too heavy to run on an older Pi, you might as well use the pi2 versions.
 These versions are the most tested.
-They should work on other boards too, and, beside on Raspberry Pis, they have also been tested on a Olimex A10-OLinuXino-LIME.
+They should work on other boards too, and, beside on Pis, they have also been tested on a A10-based board.

 - *arm64*.
 These versions should work on generic 64-bits Linux distributions.
   Note that, on this architecture, Godot 2.1 is compiled with `CCFLAGS=-DNO_THREADS`.
-They have been tested on a Raspberry Pi 3B+ running [Gentoo 64-bit](https://github.com/sakaki-/gentoo-on-rpi3-64bit) (vc4 driver).
+They have been tested on a Pi 3B+ running [Gentoo 64-bit](https://github.com/sakaki-/gentoo-on-rpi3-64bit) (vc4 driver).